BTQ Technologies Corp. Announces Voting Results of Annual General and Special Meeting

 2,950 (0.01 %)

-Shareholders also approved (i) the re-appointment of BDO LLP as auditors of the Company until the close of the next annual general meeting of shareholders and the directors were authorized to determine their remuneration (ii) the omnibus equity incentive plan (the "Omnibus Plan") as set forth in the Information Circular.
+At the Meeting, Shareholders also approved (i) the re-appointment of BDO LLP as auditors of the Company until the close of the next annual general meeting of shareholders and the directors were authorized to determine their remuneration (ii) the Company's omnibus equity incentive plan (the "Omnibus Plan"); and (iii) the ratification of certain historically granted RSUs pursuant to the Omnibus Plan.

-Full details of the foregoing are contained in the Report of Voting Results for the Meeting which has been filed on SEDAR at www.sedar.com.
+Full details of the foregoing are contained in the Report of Voting Results for the Meeting which has been filed on SEDAR+ at www.sedarplus.ca.

 BTQ was founded by a group of post-quantum cryptographers with an interest in addressing the urgent security threat posed by large-scale universal quantum computers.
 With the support of leading research institutes and universities, BTQ is combining software and hardware to safeguard critical networks using unique post-quantum services and solutions.